AasthaSinha2002/AasthaSinha2002/README.md

 - 🔭 I’m currently researching about - SIRENS and controllable image generation.
 - 🌱 I’m currently learning - ML and python
 - 😅 Planning on messing with - Front end development.
+- 👀 Have previously worked on -
+    1. Java
+    2. Python
 - 😄 Pronouns: She/Her

 ### CONTACT